China's latest 'sacred' manned space mission blasts off

 BEIJING A Chinese manned spacecraft blasted off with three astronauts on board on Tuesday on a 15-day mission to an experimental space lab in the latest step towards the development of a space station.

 The Shenzhou 10 spacecraft was launched from a remote site in the Gobi desert in China's far west at 5:38 p.m.
-(0938 GMT) under warm, clear blue skies, in images carried live on state television.
+(10:38 a.m.
+British time) under warm, clear blue skies, in images carried live on state television.

 Once in orbit, the craft will dock with the Tiangong (Heavenly Palace) 1, a trial space laboratory module, and the two male and one female astronauts will carry out various experiments and test the module's systems.